The information on this page was last updated 1/30/2023. If you see errors or omissions, please email: [email protected]

 Baylor is classified as a Doctoral University with Higher Research Activity by the Carnegie Commission on Higher Education.
 Baylor has an international reputation for educational excellence built upon the faculty's commitment to teaching, scholarship and interdisciplinary research that produces outstanding graduates.

 Baylor University is a private Christian university and a nationally ranked liberal arts institution.
 Our rank of alumni include missionaries and pastors, heads of Fortune 500 companies, governors of Texas and professional athletes.
 Chartered in 1845 by the Republic of Texas through the efforts of Baptist pioneers, Baylor is the oldest continually operating university in the state.

 Baylor is the oldest continually operating university in Texas.
-Located in Waco, Baylor welcomes students from all 50 states, the District of Columbia, and 89 countries to study a broad range of degrees among its 12 nationally recognized academic divisions.
+Located in Waco, Baylor welcomes students from all 50 states, the District of Columbia, and more than 90 countries to study a broad range of degrees among its 12 nationally recognized academic divisions.